Employees Retirement System of Texas Buys 74,298 Shares of CoStar Group, Inc. (NASDAQ:CSGP)

-Employees Retirement System of Texas increased its stake in CoStar Group, Inc. (NASDAQ:CSGP) by 1,509.5% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 79,220 shares of the technology company’s stock after purchasing an additional 74,298 shares during the quarter.
-Employees Retirement System of Texas’ holdings in CoStar Group were worth $6,561,000 at the end of the most recent quarter.
+Employees Retirement System of Texas boosted its holdings in CoStar Group, Inc. (NASDAQ:CSGP) by 1,509.5% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 79,220 shares of the technology company’s stock after buying an additional 74,298 shares during the period.
+Employees Retirement System of Texas’ holdings in CoStar Group were worth $6,561,000 as of its most recent filing with the Securities and Exchange Commission.

-Other large investors also recently bought and sold shares of the company.
-Findlay Park Partners LLP raised its holdings in shares of CoStar Group by 836.7% in the 2nd quarter.
-Findlay Park Partners LLP now owns 3,347,610 shares of the technology company’s stock worth $277,249,000 after purchasing an additional 2,990,245 shares during the period.
-State Board of Administration of Florida Retirement System raised its holdings in shares of CoStar Group by 853.5% in the 2nd quarter.
-State Board of Administration of Florida Retirement System now owns 524,430 shares of the technology company’s stock worth $43,433,000 after purchasing an additional 469,427 shares during the period.
-Commerce Bank raised its holdings in shares of CoStar Group by 882.2% in the 2nd quarter.
-Commerce Bank now owns 59,740 shares of the technology company’s stock worth $4,948,000 after purchasing an additional 53,658 shares during the period.
-Blueshift Asset Management LLC purchased a new position in CoStar Group in the 1st quarter valued at approximately $243,000.
-Finally, Full18 Capital LLC purchased a new position in CoStar Group in the 2nd quarter valued at approximately $854,000.
-93.81% of the stock is currently owned by institutional investors.
+A number of other institutional investors have also added to or reduced their stakes in CSGP.
+Reilly Financial Advisors LLC grew its stake in CoStar Group by 900.0% in the 2nd quarter.
+Reilly Financial Advisors LLC now owns 300 shares of the technology company’s stock valued at $25,000 after buying an additional 270 shares in the last quarter.
+PNC Managed Account Solutions Inc. purchased a new position in CoStar Group in the 2nd quarter valued at approximately $30,000.
+McIlrath & Eck LLC grew its stake in CoStar Group by 46.2% in the 1st quarter.
+McIlrath & Eck LLC now owns 38 shares of the technology company’s stock valued at $31,000 after buying an additional 12 shares in the last quarter.
+Arkadios Wealth Advisors grew its stake in CoStar Group by 900.0% in the 2nd quarter.
+Arkadios Wealth Advisors now owns 420 shares of the technology company’s stock valued at $34,000 after buying an additional 378 shares in the last quarter.
+Finally, Harbor Investment Advisory LLC grew its stake in CoStar Group by 900.0% in the 2nd quarter.
+Harbor Investment Advisory LLC now owns 500 shares of the technology company’s stock valued at $41,000 after buying an additional 450 shares in the last quarter.
+Institutional investors and hedge funds own 93.81% of the company’s stock.

+A number of research analysts recently weighed in on the stock.
+TheStreet upgraded shares of CoStar Group from a “c+” rating to a “b” rating in a research note on Tuesday, June 15th.
+Stephens initiated coverage on shares of CoStar Group in a research report on Wednesday, July 21st.
+They set a “buy” rating for the company.
+Zacks Investment Research upgraded shares of CoStar Group from a “sell” rating to a “hold” rating in a research report on Friday, July 9th.
+Finally, Truist reduced their price target on shares of CoStar Group from $107.00 to $98.00 and set a “buy” rating for the company in a research report on Wednesday, July 28th.
+One equities research analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average target price of $22.51.

-In related news, Director John W. Hill sold 6,160 shares of the company’s stock in a transaction on Monday, August 9th.
+In other CoStar Group news, Director John W. Hill sold 6,160 shares of the business’s stock in a transaction on Monday, August 9th.
 The shares were sold at an average price of $85.77, for a total value of $528,343.20.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-1.36% of the stock is currently owned by insiders.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Insiders own 1.36% of the company’s stock.

 CoStar Group Company Profile